What Investors Look for in AI Companies in 2026: Why Revenue Per Headcount Matters

 This is where the conversation usually gets vague, so let's make it concrete.

-Decorative AI work looks like this: a company builds a chatbot that answers FAQ questions.
-They add an AI writing tool to the marketing team's workflow.
-They run customer feedback through a sentiment analysis tool.
-Each of these is useful.
+Decorative AI work: a chatbot for FAQs, an AI writing tool for marketing, sentiment analysis on customer feedback.
+Each useful.
 None of them change the structural economics of the business.
 They make individual tasks faster.
 They don't change how many customers one person can serve.

-Compound AI work looks like this: a customer success function where a single person, armed with AI tools, monitors 400 accounts simultaneously - receiving proactive alerts about usage drops, recommended intervention scripts, auto-drafted renewal emails, and real-time product health data, all without opening five separate dashboards.
+Compound AI work: a customer success function where one person monitors 400 accounts simultaneously - proactive alerts on usage drops, recommended intervention scripts, auto-drafted renewal emails, real-time product health data, no dashboard-switching required.

-The outcome isn't that you fire the customer success team.
-The outcome is that your 8-person CS team can cover a book of business that previously required 35, at higher quality, with better data.
+The outcome isn't firing the CS team, it's your 8-person team covering a book of business that previously required 35, at higher quality, with better data.

 "AI is not about job loss.
 It's about workforce transformation."